A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Semir I.

-I’m of Eritrean heritage and reside on the Richmond Public Housing Estate.
-I’m studying a Certificate IV in Youth Work at RMIT.
+I’m of Eritrean heritage and live on the Richmond Public Housing Estate.
+I’m currently studying a Certificate IV in Youth Work at RMIT.

-During the lockdown I’ve applied my studies by running activities for younger people via Zoom and I’m in regular contact with my friends and peers in the African community to ensure they are okay.
+During lockdown, I’ve applied what I’m learning by running activities for younger people via Zoom and staying in regular contact with my friends and peers in the African community to make sure they’re doing okay.

-Lockdown has been hard for me, but I’ve found comfort in training four to five times a week to keep my soccer skills sharp for when I return to Fitzroy City Soccer Club, nicknamed Serbia, where I have been playing as a right back for the past five years.
+Lockdown has been tough, but I’ve found comfort in training four to five times a week to keep my soccer skills sharp.
+I play right back for Fitzroy City Soccer Club — nicknamed Serbia — and have been with them for the past five years.

-Post corona, Semir also looks forward to travelling to Eritrea to visit his loved ones.
+After COVID, I’m looking forward to travelling to Eritrea to visit my loved ones.

 Cassie W.

-I'm Cassie.
-I was a full time music journalist, but my work has cut me back to two days a week.
-I'm also a DJ, so my schedule is very slower lately.
+I’m Cassie.
+I was a full-time music journalist, but my work has been cut back to two days a week.
+I’m also a DJ, so my schedule has slowed down considerably lately.

-I've been comforted and keeping routine on my off days by regular cups of tea and exploring my weird tea selection in kooky mugs I've collected over the years.
+On my days off, I’ve been finding comfort and routine in regular cups of tea, exploring my quirky tea collection in the kooky mugs I’ve collected over the years.

 Taylor R.

-I’m 22, Australian and have lived in Fitzroy my entire time in Melbourne.
-I work in travel and have been stood down until it is up and running again which doesn’t look soon.
-I am currently looking for temporary work, otherwise am lucky to be benefiting from Job Keeper.
-I’ve just lost my boyfriend, housemates and job and have just moved into a new house with strangers to save money and make a fresh start.
-My comfort item is my paints and brushes which is an old love reignited during this time.
+I’ve just lost my boyfriend, my housemates, and my job, and have moved into a new home with strangers to save money and make a fresh start.
+My comfort items are my paints and brushes — an old love I’ve reignited during this time.

 Alice H.